abduganiosman/abduganiosman/README.md

 - 👋 Hi, I’m @abduganiosman
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Azure/AWS Cloud
+- 🌱 I’m currently learning Full-Stack Devlopment and Cloud
 - 📫 How to reach me

 <!---